Efficient application of the Radiance Enhancement method for detection of the forest fires due to combustion-originated reflectance: Methodology

 The model GENSPECT accounts for different variables that include concentrations of the greenhouse gases, deviation of the nadir angle, zenith angle of sun, and so on \cite{Quine2002}.
 In the latest updates we developed some function files that also account for wavelength dependency of the reflectance due to different surface Albedo like clouds, pine-trees, vegetation and grass \cite{Roberts2013, Li2018, MODIS, Baldridge2009}.
 The radiative transfer model is run in a nested loop by incrementing/decrementing values of the fitting variables until a best match is achieved.

 The RE methodology is based on the following formula \cite{Siddiqui2017b, Siddiqui2020a}

-where $i$ is the index of wavelength sub-bands, $j$ is the index of grid-points and $N$ is the number of sub-bands that can be taken as $4$.
+where $i$ is the index of wavelength sub-bands, $j$ is the index of grid-points, $J$ is the total number of the grid-points and $N$ is the number of sub-bands that can be taken as $4$.
 This methodology shows the efficiency in determination of the cloud scenes.
 The corresponding Combined Radiance Enhancement (CRE) formula is given by \cite{Siddiqui2017b, Siddiqui2020a}

 The RE and CRE values can be used to predict the cloud scenes.
 If the surface Albedo is relatively high, say above 0.6, then the best match between observed and synthetic radiance signifies that the specific observation is likely due to thick cloud or any scattering particles such as ice pallets or aerosol.
 In this case we should expect that the RE and CRE values to be small by absolute values.
 Specifically, when CRE is relatively close to zero at high reflectance, we can expect higher chances for cloud scene for a specific location due to high surface Albedo.
 The CRE is predefined for the wavelength bands and accounts for concentration of the selected greenhouse gases \cite{Siddiqui2017b, Siddiqui2020a}.